BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

     linkStyle 9 stroke:#55f,stroke-width:2.0px
 ```

-[REDO THIS NUMBERS]
 Note by comparing with the [unencrypted mermaid
 diagram](Healthcare-mermaid-1a.md) that the checksums for the
 encrypted data remains consistent.
-The device assertion is still
+The account assertion is still
-`b0499091`, the device assertion is still `c75e3bff` and the master
+`c75e3bff`, the device assertion is still `cac8aa12` and the master
-checksum is still `6ab5d383`.
+checksum is still `4f3ced9e`.
 This is a crucial technique within
-Gordian, because it ensures that data can still be validated even when
+Gordian, because it ensures that if data is signed, it can still be
-encrypted or elided.
+validated even when encrypted or elided.

 Thus the first goal of Nadia's new tracker, ensuring privacy, is fulfilled!

 ### 3. Nadia Protects Her Key (SSKR)

 * **Use Case:** Nadia needs to ensure that her private key isn't a
-single point of failure for her data!
+Single Point of Failure (SPOF) for her data!
-* **Openness Benefits:** Using an open-sharding system, Nadia ensures
+* **Openness Benefits:** Using an open-sharding system, Nadia's
-that her key can be recovered easily.
+key can be recovered easily.
 * **Resilience Benefits:** SSKR allows Nadia to remove her SPOF while
 keeping her key secure.